 Slab Ducts – Dark Side Of Dryer Vent Cleaning

-Over the course of the past 25 years, we’ve seen a lot of changes to buildings, IMG_8958their construction and designs.
+Over the course of the past 25 years, we’ve seen a lot of changes to buildings, their construction and designs.
 Dryer vents are no exception.
 The image most people have of dryer vents are round three to four inches in diameter circular metal pipe with a flap on the end.
 While this is a common (if not the most common) design, especially for low-rise buildings, there are a number of different configurations that are employed.

 In a previous E-tips we highlighted that the greatest source of potential damage from uncleaned dryer vents is not fire, but moisture.
 As the air from the dryer becomes trapped, it condenses the moisture, which collects into pools and starts to wreak untold damage.
 They permeate into the surrounding concrete, and damage the overall structure.
 Such leaks tend to spread down to ceiling areas, leaving unsightly watermarks.